ComputationalCryoEM/ASPIRE-Python/gallery/tutorials/README.rst

 ----------------

-Newcomers should start here to get an overview of ASPIRE's primitive structures and interfaces, building up to a short Simulated Abinitio Pipeline.
+Newcomers should start here to get an overview of ASPIRE's primitive structures and interfaces, building up to a short simulated ab-initio pipeline.